rbrands/robert-brands-com/README.md

 - ASP.NET Core with Razor Pages
 - Authentication with Azure AD
-- Azure Table Storage
-- NoSQL Datenbank Azure Cosmos DB
+- NoSQL database Azure Cosmos DB
 - Azure Web-Apps
 - Responsive Design with Bootstrap
 - GitHub Actions
+- Using Azure Functions with fluent API

 Feel free to use it as start for your own development or to understand and see examples of the mentioned technologies.